 Without discussing your business with you, it is very difficult to provide an accurate price estimate that will meet your business’s requirements for its audit.
 However, everyone is always curious about what price should be expected for a quality audit to be performed by professionals, so we have made a few assumptions geared towards smaller businesses to come up with the below costs.
 Please keep in mind that these are not quoted prices for your business, but if you fit into many of the assumptions we have made, they will typically be accurate.

 - One business location is in scope, and that location is within the continental United States (not in a high hotel cost location)

-- One to two major business processes are in scope
+- No business processes in scope

 - Less than 100 employees

 SOC 1 Prices